Design-Computing/Design-Computing.github.io/md/week2.md

-cd ..\course                       # changes directory to the course directory git pull                           # pulls the latest code down pip install -r .\requirements.txt  # Installs the latest python modules cd ..\me                           # puts you back into your me directory python ..\course\set1\tests.py     # runs the tests to make sure you still pass everything
+cd ..\course                       # changes directory to the course directory git pull                           # pulls the latest code down pip install -r .\requirements.txt  # Installs the latest python modules pytest set1/ set2/                 # runs the tests to make sure you still pass everything cd ..\me                           # puts you back into your me directory
 ```

 You should be able to paste that as a block and the terminal will figure it out. (flip the \ to a / if you're on a mac.)